BillClintonAglomasa/code_practice/SE/C_programming/Chapter_1/README.md

 32.0 entab_function.c
-This function takes an integer value and uses it as the default number of spaces that represents a tab and uses it to calculate the spaces need to replace blanks with either a tab or space.
+This function takes an integer value and uses it as the default number of spaces that represents a tab and uses it to calculate the spaces need to replace blanks with either a tab or space..

+33.0 fold_long_lines.c
+This program takes an input line and splits into two or more if it exceeds a certain column length.